Amigas del Señor

 Communal living.
 Prayer without ceasing.

-Join us in our life of prayer, service, and sustainable agroforestry!
+Join the Sisters in a life of prayer and service.
+One year commitment.
 Learn more here.

 Read the latest news from the Sisters